XelaNull/7DTD-WhiteRiver_ToC/README.md

 - RichardPaul :: For the poem used in the Black Bart quest line.
 - Aeyvi-Daro :: For quest text and testing assistance on all quests.
 - mr.devolver :: Big thanks for the help fixing the GoTo Trader, improving the quest integration with the trader, and helping seek out a path to add the quests to the Trader dialog!
+- SteamM0nkey :: Big thanks to helping dive into the cause of imbalances in items, missing stats, and for the idea of the Bear Claws quest.